 One of the main advantages of using a CMS is the time that it saves.
 And this helps developers a lot during production as they often work according to deadlines.

 While using a CMS, you have to follow its logic of operation, therefore all user interactions will work according to a specific algorithm.
 In some cases, this is advantageous, especially when the freelancer does not have enough experience to work with the framework.

-A Framework gives complete freedom of action.
-The developers wrote the foundation, which, you can implement any project.
-But for high-quality development on the framework, you must have a sufficient level of knowledge.
-In addition, if we are talking about creating a unique, large-scale project, then no CMS can cope with this task.
+A framework gives complete freedom of action.
+The web developers wrote the foundation, which, you can implement any project.
+But for high-quality website or web app development on the framework, you must have a sufficient level of knowledge.
+In addition, if we are talking about creating a unique, large-scale online project, then no CMS can cope with this task.